Ancient carving of a human body with spider features carrying a goblet

 Panoramic shot of the Moche settlement in northern Peru.
 Photo: courtesy José Antonio Ochatoma Cabrera/Paisajes Arqueológicos de Pañamarca.

-Standing around the throne, which is built from painted adobe, is a room of walls and pillars marked with four scenes depicting a powerful woman.
+The throne, which is built from painted adobe, directly faces the Pacific Ocean and stands in a room of walls and pillars marked with four scenes depicting a powerful woman.
 Researchers have named it the Hall of the Moche Imaginary on account of the fantastical painted vignettes that shed light on Moche beliefs and practices.
-They include an entire workshop of women spinning and weaving, a procession of men carrying the female ruler’s crown, and a scene filled with sea creatures.
+The throne had been entombed by the Moche people for protection and at the end of the season the archaeologists reburied it.
+The scenes include an entire workshop of women spinning and weaving, a procession of men carrying the female ruler’s crown, and a scene filled with sea creatures.
 Immediately surrounding the throne are scenes of a crowned woman raising a goblet and an enthroned woman speaking to a bird-man, a common hybrid figure in Moche culture.

 As this is the first strong evidence of female rule across Moche sites, researchers anticipate there will be academic debate over whether the woman painted on the throne room is a human or a divine figure, such as a priestess, goddess, or queen.
 Onsite evidence, however, suggests the female ruler was very much of this world.
 The team—made up of researchers from the Archaeological Landscapes of Pañamarca, Colorado’s Denver Museum of Nature and Science, and New York’s Columbia University—uncovered greenstone beads, threads, and even human hair, all of which, they said, “points to a 7th-century woman leader of Pañamarca.”